 What to Pack for Lake Tahoe

-If you’re packing for a summer stay, make sure to bring the following with you:
+If you’re packing for a summer stay:

 If you’re packing for a winter vacation, bring these items along: